A-00768

 Plain Language

-Developers of general-purpose AI models must create and maintain technical documentation covering: training and testing processes, compliance evaluation results, intended tasks, integration contexts, acceptable use policies, release date, distribution methods, and input/output modalities.
-Documentation must be reviewed and revised at least annually.
-The scope of required content scales with the model's size and risk profile.
-This obligation is distinct from the high-risk system documentation obligations in § 1551 and applies to GPAI models specifically.
-Open-source models with publicly available parameters are exempt from this documentation requirement (but not from downstream disclosure under § 1553(1)(b)) under § 1553(2)(a).
-Models used exclusively for internal management affairs are fully exempt under § 1553(2)(b).
+Developers of general-purpose AI models must create, maintain, and annually review technical documentation covering: training and testing processes, compliance evaluation results, intended tasks, intended downstream integration contexts, acceptable use policies, release date, distribution methods, and input/output modalities and formats.
+Documentation depth should be proportionate to the model's size and risk profile.
+This is a continuing obligation — documentation must be kept current.
+Open-source models released under qualifying free licenses may be partially exempt under § 1553(2)(a), and models used exclusively for internal purposes are fully exempt under § 1553(2)(b).
+Trade secrets are protected under § 1553(3).

 Statutory Text